 The battuto – the finely chopped carrot, celery, red onion, but sometimes also parsley, garlic or leeks – is the backbone of this meat sauce, sautéed over low heat and then stirred into the ground meat.
 It is also one of the best kept secrets of my grandmother, her ragù rich with vegetables and flavour.

 As for meat, traditionally at home we use both lean minced beef and minced pork.
 Sometimes we replace the ground pork with the same weight of fresh pork sausages.
 The ragù will be tastier but slightly fatter.
 Finely mince a thick slice of Tuscan prosciutto or spalla (the cured shoulder of the pork) and add it to the ground meat for an old fashioned, robust sauce.
 Opt instead for chicken livers – or rabbit livers, as my great-grandmother used to do – for a rich sauce typical of the countryside, where the courtyard animals were more common than beef and pork.

-The Tuscan ragù is cooked with red wine, poured in little by little, and with tomato purée (just tomatoes that have been peeled and blended into a sauce), even better if it is your home made tomato purée, made during the heat of summer.
+You must cook the Tuscan ragù with red wine – pour it in little by little -, and with tomato purée (just tomatoes that have been peeled and blended into a sauce), even better if it is your home made tomato purée, made during the heat of summer.
 To give more character to the ragù and have a more rustic sauce, sometimes I prefer to replace the passata with the same weight of peeled tomatoes, roughly crushed with my hands.
 Do you want to know another of my grandma’s secrets?
 Two large tablespoons of tomato paste.

 - 1 red onion

 - 4 tablespoons of extra virgin olive oil